bionfinc/pomodoro/README.md

 ![high level architecture](static/images/Pomodoro.png "High level architecture")

 ## To run
-1. Ensure that the secret key variable has been set on your local environment
+1. Ensure that the secret key variable has been set on your local environment (shown in the "Setting SECRET_KEY environment variable" section below)
+1. Install dependencies `$ pip install -r requirements.txt`
 1. Navigate to the root directory of the project
 1. Run `python3 manage.py runserver`